Religion in the Soviet Union: Policy towards nationalities and religion

 Demographic changes in the 1960s and 1970s whittled down the overall Russian majority, but they also caused two nationalities (the Kazakhs and Kirgiz) to become minorities in their own republics at the time of the 1979 census, and considerably reduced the majority of the titular nationalities in other republics.
 This situation led Leonid Brezhnev to declare at the 24th Communist Party Congress in 1971 that the process of creating a unified Soviet people had been completed, and proposals were made to abolish the federative system and replace it with a single state.
 In the 1970s, however, a broad movement of national dissent began to spread throughout the Soviet Union.
 It manifestated itself in many ways: Jews insisted on their right to emigrate to Israel; Crimean Tatars demanded to be allowed to return to Crimea; Lithuanians called for the restoration of the rights of the Catholic Church; and Helsinki Watch groups were established in the Georgian, Lithuanian, and Ukrainian republics.
 Petitions, literature, and occasional public demonstrations voiced public demands for the human rights of all nationalities.
 By the end of the 1970s, however, massive and concerted efforts by the KGB had largely suppressed the national dissent movement.
 Nevertheless, Brezhnev had learned his lesson.
 Proposals to dismantle the federative system were abandoned in favour of a policy of drawing the nationalities together more gradually.

 Soviet officials identified religion closely with nationality.
 The implementation of policy toward a particular religion, therefore, depended on the state's perception of the bond between that religion and the nationality practicing it, the size of the religious community, the extent to which the religion accepted outside authority, and the nationality's willingness to subordinate itself to political authority.
-Thus the smaller the religious community and the more closely it identified with a particular nationality, the tighter were the state's policies, especially if the religion also recognized a foreign authority such as the pope.
+Thus the smaller the religious community and the more closely it identified with a particular nationality, the tighter were the state's policies, especially if the religion also recognised a foreign authority such as the pope.